loconomics-au/coop-website/README.md

 2. Service professionals.
 If you identify with any of the services above, or anything else, we will need your help to be the first service providers on the platform when we go live.

-3. Business advice.
+3. NFP advice.
 This is a small operation and any advice is welcome.

 4. Marketing.
 It’s a big world out there.
 People will want to know about Loconomics Australia when we launch.

 5. Spread the word.
 Tell your friends, tell your dog.
 All are welcome to join and get involved.

-6. Join us in the Incubator program with [Incubator Coop](https://www.incubator.coop/loconomics-australia/)
+6. Join us on our Facebook group [Loconomics Australia](https://www.facebook.com/loconomicsau/)

 ### The Seven Principles of Cooperatives